ocaml/ocaml/release-info/howto.md

 xz <ocaml-$VERSION.tar >ocaml-$VERSION.tar.xz
 ```

-## 8: upload the archives and compute checksums
+## 8. Upload the archives and compute checksums

 For the first beta of a major version, create the distribution directory on
 the server: